itworkslol/skylight/README.md

 1. _Optional:_ Clean any funny pixels or missing data in the heightmap.
 1. Save the heightmap to `ElevationMap.png`.
 Make sure this is **8-bit grayscale** otherwise the code may do weird things.
 1. Update the normal map at `ElevationNormal.png`.
 Make sure you render this with the correct scale.
 SRTMv4 data scale is 6000 pixel : 5° lat/long.

+A sample ImageMagick script for the elevation map:

+    convert hongkong/srtm_59_08.tif -crop 600x600+4800+3000 -fx 'x=mod(u, 0.5)*65536/1024; if((x>=0)&&(x<0.95), x, 0)' -depth 8 hongkong/ElevationMap.png

+This clamps the max elevation to 1024 m (actually 1020 due to rounding); change this for your area as appropriate.

+Sample instructions for generating the normal map in Gimp v2:
+1. Open the elevation map
+1. Enable RGB channels (Image menu -> Mode -> RGB)
+1. Open the normal map dialog (Filters -> Generic -> Normal map)
+1. Set the correct Z scale.
+This should be roughly `<max_elevation> / 90` since SRTM data is 90m / pixel.
+   If far away from the equator, scale up the X channel separately since pixels will be narrower in the X axis.

 ## Available Scripts